-Zakk Wilde Balancing Ozzy Osbourne, Black Label Society, Zakk Sabbath And Solo Work [Opinion]
+Zakk Wilde Balancing Ozzy Osbourne, Black Label Society, Zakk Sabbath, And Solo Work [Opinion]

 Ozzy Osbourne: The Early Days Of Black Sabbath And Motorhead’s Lemmy Kilmister

-Zakk Wilde is now going on tour with Ozzy Osbourne, but he hasn’t dissolved The Black Label Society to do it.
+Zakk Wilde is now going on tour with Ozzy Osbourne, but he hasn’t dissolved Black Label Society to do it.
 The hard working guitar player can do it all and always has.
 Zakk Wilde, like Ozzy Osbourne, plays the music he loves and finds there is always a demand for it.

 Zakk Wilde and Ozzy Osbourne will be playing the heavy metal music they love together on tour soon.